Olivia-Yoo/Olivia-Yoo/README.md

 - 👋 Hi, I'm Olivia, a computational associate in the McCarroll Lab and Center for Human Brain Variation at the Broad Institute.
-- 🎓 I studied computational neuroscience and statistics at Harvard College .
+- 🎓 I studied computational neuroscience and statistics at Harvard College.
 - 🧬 I'm interested in data science and machine learning for genomics and neuroscience.
 - 💻 I'm excited about designing useful and versatile pipelines for biological data analysis and visualization.